Cheetah: Diet and hunting

-Cheetahs hunt primarily throughout the day, sometimes with peaks at dawn and dusk; they tend to avoid larger predators like the primarily nocturnal lion.
 Cheetahs in the Sahara and Maasai Mara in Kenya hunt after sunset to escape the high temperatures of the day.
 Cheetahs use their vision to hunt instead of their sense of smell; they keep a lookout for prey from resting sites or low branches.
-The cheetah will stalk its prey, trying to conceal itself in cover, and approach as close as possible, often within 60 to 70 m of the prey (or even farther for less alert prey).
+The cheetah stalks its prey, trying to conceal itself in cover, and approach as close as possible, often within 60 to 70 m of the prey (or even closer for less alert prey).
 Alternatively the cheetah can lie hidden in cover and wait for the prey to come nearer.
-A stalking cheetah assumes a partially crouched posture, with the head lower than the shoulders; it will move slowly and be still at times.
-In areas of minimal cover the cheetah will approach within 200 m of the prey and start the chase.
-The chase typically lasts a minute; in a 2013 study, the length of chases averaged 173 m, and the longest run measured 559 m.
-The cheetah can give up the chase if it is detected by the prey early or if it can not make a kill quickly.
-Cheetahs catch their prey by tripping it during the chase by hitting its rump with the forepaw or using the strong dewclaw to knock the prey off its balance, bringing it down with much force and sometimes even breaking some of its limbs.
+A stalking cheetah assumes a partially crouched posture, with the head lower than the shoulders; it moves slowly and remains still at times.
+In areas of minimal cover, the cheetah may approach within 200 m of the prey and start the chase.
+The chase typically lasts 37.9 seconds in average.
+In a 2013 study, the length of chases averaged 173 m, and the longest run measured 559 m.
+The cheetah can give up the hunt attempt if it is detected by the prey early or if it cannot make a kill quickly.
+Having less muscled forearms than other predators, cheetahs lack the claw strength to tackle down the prey, and instead catch the prey using their well-developed dewclaw in the forepaws to hook the limbs or rump of the prey in full pursuit to disrupt its balance and cause it to fall, allowing the cheetah to pounce on the prey.
+Such a fall during a high-speed chase may cause the prey to collapse hard enough to break some of its limbs.

-Cheetahs can decelerate dramatically towards the end of the hunt, slowing down from 36 mph to 9 mph in just three strides, and can easily follow any twists and turns the prey makes as it tries to flee.
-To kill medium- to large-sized prey, the cheetah bites the prey's throat to suffocate it, maintaining the bite for around five minutes, within which the prey stops struggling.
+Cheetahs can decelerate dramatically toward the end of the hunt, slowing down from 36 mph to 9 mph in just three strides, and can easily follow any twists and turns the prey makes as it tries to flee.
+To kill medium- to large-sized prey, the cheetah bites the prey's throat to strangle it, maintaining the bite for around five minutes, within which the prey succumbs to asphyxiation and stops struggling.
 A bite on the nape of the neck or the snout (and sometimes on the skull) suffices to kill smaller prey.
 Cheetahs have an average hunting success rate of 25–40%, higher for smaller and more vulnerable prey.